 Benefits of working at Council

-Brisbane City Council is a nationally recognised employer of choice.
-Council has received awards for programs in health and safety, career development, diversity, work and family, and learning and development.
+Brisbane City Council is a nationally recognised employer of choice and has received awards for programs in health and safety, career development, diversity, work and family, and learning and development.

 'Dedicated to a better Brisbane' is more than just a line in Council's logo.
-It is our commitment to the people of Brisbane that we will ensure our city will always be a great place to live.
+It is our commitment to the people of Brisbane that we will ensure our city will always be a great place to live, work and relax.

 Every person working at Council has a role to play in making Brisbane a world-class city.
-Some of the projects we are working on right now are:
+Some of the projects we are working on right now include:

 - Major transport projects - including Legacy Way and Airport Link